jundalisay/sp/content/en/research/musashi/five-rings/book-3.md

 The other method is when you and the enemy attack together.
 This is called Tai Tai No Sen (to accompany him and forestall him).

 There are no methods of taking the lead other than these three.
-Be- cause you can win quickly by taking the lead, it is one of the most im- portant things in strategy.
+Because you can win quickly by taking the lead, it is one of the most important things in strategy.

 There are several things involved in taking the lead.

 You must make the best of the situation, see through the enemy's spirit so that you grasp his strategy and defeat him.
 It is impossible to write about this in detail.

-### The First - Ken No Sen
+### 1. Ken No Sen

 When you decide to attack, keep calm and dash in quickly, forestalling the enemy.
 Or you can advance seemingly strongly but with a reserved spirit, forestalling him with the reserve.